 With the structured support of rehabilitation therapists, rehab programmes are instrumental in helping adults to conquer their addiction so they may live a new life free from the pain it brings to them and those around them.

 As an evolution of the traditional rehab model, Dayhab is available at approximately one-tenth the price of traditional residential rehab.
-It incorporates modern techniques such as Cognitive Behavioural Therapy, blending these methods with an intensive course that involves one-to-one and group work.
+It incorporates modern techniques such as Cognitive Behavioural Therapy, blending these methods with an intensive programme that involves one-to-one and group work.

 Some clients of Help Me Stop may be unwilling or unable to attend our full Dayhab programme.
 This is particularly true presently due to government mandates regarding the coronavirus (COVID-19) outbreak in the UK and worldwide.